Colby-O2/VNTG/README.md

 ## License

-VNTG Shader Pack is released under **CC0**.
+VNTG Shader Pack is released under **The Unlicense**.
 You may freely use, modify, and redistribute these shaders, including in commercial projects.
 While credit is not required, it’s greatly appreciated!